affandyfandy/java-jebi/Week 03/Lecture 05/Assignment 02/README.md

 - `spring.batch.jdbc.initialize-schema=always`: Tells Spring Batch to initialize its database schema (BATCH_ tables) always when the application starts up.
 This is useful for ensuring that the necessary batch processing tables are created or updated as needed.

+**Multipart File Upload Configuration:**

+- `spring.servlet.multipart.enabled=true`: Enables multipart (file upload) support in the Spring Boot application.
+- `spring.servlet.multipart.max-file-size=2MB`: Sets the maximum size for a single uploaded file to 2MB.
+If a file larger than this is uploaded, the server will reject it.
+- `spring.servlet.multipart.max-request-size=2MB`: Sets the maximum size for the entire multipart request to 2MB.
+This includes all files and form data in the request.
+If the combined size exceeds this limit, the server will reject the request.
 #
 ## 3. Create Model